wgxli/simpletex/docs/source/index.rst

     save('filename.tex')

-simpletex will automatically register all fonts and apply section formatting with titlesec, importing all required packages:
+simpletex will automatically register all fonts and apply section formatting with titlesec, importing all required packages.
+It will cleanly format and indent the resulting TeX output:

 .. code-block:: tex